-We emphasize that the above estimation of φ{pr} has been based on the lower-level model, although it could also be based on the higher-level model.
+We emphasize that the above estimation of $\varphi{pr}$ has been based on the lower-level model, although it could also be based on the higher-level model.
 However, in the latter case, possible incompatibilities of the two models would have negative consequences in preservation of the additive property.
-This is easily demonstrated through the simplest transformation (13): If φ{11} is estimated from the lower-level model (equation (42)), that is, as the sum of τ{s1} for all s, then the coefficients τ{s1}/φ{11} add up to 1 and (13) preserves the additive property.
-On the contrary, if φ{11} were estimated directly from the higher-level model, possibly it would have some departure from the sum of τ{s1} (because of incompatibilities of models), which would result in violation of the additive property.
+This is easily demonstrated through the simplest transformation (13): If $\varphi{11}$ is estimated from the lower-level model (equation (42)), i.e., as the sum of $\tau{s1}$ for all s, then the coefficients $\tau{s1} / \varphi{11}$ add up to 1 and (13) preserves the additive property.
+On the contrary, if $\varphi{11}$ were estimated directly from the higher-level model, possibly it would have some departure from the sum of $\tau{s1}$ (due to incompatibilities of models), which would result in violation of the additive property.
 This situation, that is, the estimation of higher-level covariances using the lower-level model, may seem strange at first glance.
 However, a more careful consideration of the context where these estimations of covariances are used shows that it is absolutely justified.
 Specifically, these estimations are not used in the higher-level model at all.
-On the contrary, this is an independent model that is fitted in a different manner (the appropriate one for the specific model chosen, which is beyond the scope of this paper).
-Moreover, the higher-level model is run in an initial modeling phase, previous to that of the lower-level model.
-In turn, the lower-level model is fitted with a procedure that is appropriate for this specific model, which again is beyond the scope of this paper.
-Thus the estimations of covariances described in the present section are used only in the coupling transformation, which applies to the values generated by the lower-level model.
-Therefore it is natural to infer these parameters using the lower-level model only.
+On the contrary, this is an independent model that is fitted in a different manner (the appropriate one for the specific model chosen, which is out of the scope of this paper).
+Moreover, the higher-level model is run in an initial modeling phase, previous to that of the lower-level mode.
+In turn, the lower-level model is fitted with a procedure that is appropriate for this specific model, which again is out of the scope of this paper.
+Thus, the estimations of covariances described in the present section are used only in the coupling transformation, which applies to the values generated by the lower-level model.
+Therefore, it is natural to infer these parameters using the lower-level model only.

-5. Preservation of Skewness
+5 Preservation of skewness

-The preservation of skewness is often of great importance, as hydrologic processes, particularly in small timescales, exhibit nonsymmetric distributions.
-In all analyses of the previous sections the skewness of the processes, either higher- or lowerlevel, was not considered.
-On the contrary, the analyses focused on second, marginal or joint moments of the processes, the preservation of which was proved theoretically.
+The preservation of skewness is often of great importance, as hydrologic processes, particularly in small time scales, exhibit non-symmetric distributions.
+In all analyses of the previous sections, the skewness of the processes, either higher- or lower-level, was not considered.
+On the contrary, the analyses focused on second, marginal or joint, moments of the processes, the preservation of which was proved theoretically.
 Unfortunately, the preservation of third moments is hard to be handled in an analytical manner.

-From the general relation (4), used to develop the various forms of the coupling transformation, we may conclude that the marginal third moments of X do not necessarily equal those of $\mathbf{\tilde{X}}$.
-Specifically, we may assume that the marginal third moment of the term h $(Y - \tilde{Y})$ is zero, because of symmetry, and thus it is not responsible for differences between the coefficients of skewness of $\tilde{\mathbf{X}}$ and \mathbf{X} .
-However, apart from that marginal moment, joint third moments of $\tilde{\mathbf{X}}$ and $\mathbf{h} \ \tilde{\mathbf{Y}}$ may create such differences.
+From the general relation (4), used to develop the various forms of the coupling transformation, we may conclude that the marginal third moments of X do not necessarily equal those of $\widetilde{X}$ .
+Specifically, we may assume that, the marginal third moment of the term $\mathbf{h} (\mathbf{Y} - \widetilde{\mathbf{Y}})$ is zero, due to symmetry, and thus it is not responsible for differences between the coefficients of skewness of $\widetilde{\mathbf{X}}$ and $\mathbf{X}$ .
+However, apart for that marginal moment, joint third moments of $\widetilde{\mathbf{X}}$ and $\mathbf{h} \widetilde{\mathbf{Y}}$ may create such differences.
 These joint third moments are difficult to determine analytically.
-Generally, because X in (4) is expressed as a linear combination of $\tilde{\mathbf{X}}$ and other variables, we expect that the coefficient of skewness of X will be lower than that of $\tilde{\mathbf{X}}$ (from the central limit theorem we know that under certain conditions, linear combinations of variables tend to have symmetric distributions).
+Generally, because $\mathbf{X}$ in (4) is expressed as a linear combination of $\widetilde{\mathbf{X}}$ and other variables, we expect that the coefficient of skewness of $\mathbf{X}$ will be lower than that of $\widetilde{\mathbf{X}}$ (from the central limit theorem we know that, under certain conditions, linear combinations of variables tend to have symmetric distributions).
 Indeed, numerical investigations confirm this observation.
 Since an analytical solution is too complicated (if not intractable), we seek for approximate numerical methods.
 We will discuss two such methods.